Food Services - Child Nutrition Department

 Download an Application

-Applications are available at every school location, the district office, and at the following link: 2019-20 Application Coming Soon
+Applications are available at every school location, the district office, and the Food Services website.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.